 The Centre takes its name from Adam Neville, former Professor and Head of the Department of Civil Engineering from 1968 to 1978.
 Neville was recognised internationally as a world-leading expert in concrete and wrote the seminal textbook Properties of Concrete - known as the “concrete bible” by engineering students everywhere.
-The Centre will be launched on the 6th October 2017, which is timed to commemorate the first anniversary of Professor Neville’s passing.
+The Centre was launched at the School of Civil Engineering on 6 October 2017, which was timed to commemorate the first anniversary of Professor Neville’s passing.

-The event features a keynote talk by Professor Ken Hover, Cornell University.
+The event featured a keynote talk by Professor Ken Hover, Cornell University.

 09.30 - Registration and refreshments